RSNet: A Light Framework for The Detection of SAR Ship Detection: Abstract

 \section{Abstract}

-Recent advancements in synthetic aperture radar (SAR) ship detection using deep learning have significantly improved accuracy and speed.
-However, detecting small targets against complex backgrounds remains a challenge.
-This letter introduces RSNet, a lightweight framework designed to enhance ship detection in SAR imagery.
-To ensure accuracy with fewer parameters, RSNet uses Waveletpool-ContextGuided (WCG) as its backbone, guiding global context understanding through multi-scale wavelet features for effective detection in complex scenes.
-Additionally, Waveletpool-StarFusion (WSF) is introduced as the neck, employing a residual wavelet element-wise multiplication structure to achieve higher-dimensional nonlinear features without increasing network width.
-The LS module is introduced as detect components to achieve efficient detection through lightweight shared convolutional structure and multi-format compatibility.
+Recent advancements in synthetic aperture radar (SAR) ship detection using deep learning have significantly improved accuracy and speed, yet effectively detecting small objects in complex backgrounds with fewer parameters remains a challenge.
+This letter introduces RSNet, a lightweight framework constructed to enhance ship detection in SAR imagery.
+To ensure accuracy with fewer parameters, we proposed Waveletpool-ContextGuided (WCG) as its backbone, guiding global context understanding through multi-scale wavelet features for effective detection in complex scenes.
+Additionally, Waveletpool-StarFusion (WSF) is introduced as the neck, employing a residual wavelet element-wise multiplication structure to achieve higher dimensional nonlinear features without increasing network width.
+The Lightweight-Shared (LS) module is designed as detect components to achieve efficient detection through lightweight shared convolutional structure and multi-format compatibility.
 Experiments on the SAR Ship Detection Dataset (SSDD) and High-Resolution SAR Image Dataset (HRSID) demonstrate that RSNet achieves a strong balance between lightweight design and detection performance, surpassing many state-of-the-art detectors, reaching 72.5\% and 67.6\% in \textbf{\(\mathbf{mAP_{.50:.95}}\) }respectively with 1.49M parameters.
 Our code will be released soon.